earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/02-intro-to-python-and-time-series-data/get-to-know-python/2018-02-05-py01-python-syntax-and-using-basic-functions.md

 category: [courses]
 class-lesson: ['get-to-know-python']
 permalink: /courses/earth-analytics-python/use-time-series-data-in-python/python-syntax-and-using-functions/
-nav-title: 'Get to Know Python'
+nav-title: 'Review: Get to Know Python'
 dateCreated: 2018-02-05
-modified: 2018-07-27
+modified: 2018-08-01
 module-title: 'Get to Know the Python programming language'
-module-nav-title: 'Get to Know Python'
+module-nav-title: 'Review: Get to Know Python'
 module-description: 'This module introduces the Python scientific programming language.
 You will work with precipitation and stream discharge data for Boulder County to better understand the Python syntax, various data types and data import and plotting.'
 module-type: 'class'
-class-order: 1
+class-order: 2
 course: "earth-analytics-python"
 week: 2
 sidebar: